jpcposts/jpcposts.github.io/_posts/2024/2024-05-17-clickable_toc_word_mac.md

 ## Step 3: Make the Table of Contents Clickable

-**NOTE : In newer versions of Office for Mac this section may not be necessary.
-I tested this with Word for Mac via a Microsoft 365 Subscription.**
+<span style="color:red"> **NOTE : In newer versions of Office for Mac this section may not be necessary.
+I tested this with Word for Mac via a Microsoft 365 Subscription.** </span>

 To make your table of contents clickable, you'll need to enable the "Insert Hyperlink" feature for each heading: